 Royal Jelly users claim it offers many benefits and acts as an Anti-Aging Agent, Hormonal Stimulant, Energy Enhancer, Natural Anti-Depressant, and Cholesterol Controller.
 Nature has provided many nutritious substances to help nourish our bodies and Royal Jelly is one of them!
 It contains trace amounts of many nutritious compounds.

 Durham’s Bee Farm offers Royal Jelly in a freeze-dried form.
 This powder extract is by far the most popular form of Royal Jelly and is what our capsules contain.
 Freeze drying the Royal Jelly removes all the moisture content, however, no nutritional value is lost in this process.
 Whether you purchase this product from Durham's Bee Farm or another source, we strongly recommend buying freeze-dried Royal Jelly.

-A cheaper method of producing the Royal Jelly is to use a spray-dry method.
+A cheaper method of producing the Royal Jelly is to use a spray-dry method instead of freeze-drying.
 This method involves diluting down the Royal Jelly and spraying it to achieve a dried product.
-This method requires that a food preservative be added to it and we do not offer Royal Jelly manufactured by this process.
-Even if the spray-dried Royal Jelly contains Honey is should also contain a food preservative.
+This method requires that a food preservative be added, and for this reason freeze-dried is superior.